asaryasv/PhoneBook/README.md

     url: localhost:3000/contacts
     type: GET
-    Note: add x-access-toke : token from the login response in headers & all parameters in payload are required parameters
+    Note: add x-access-toke : token from the login response in headers

   5)Add Contact for Logged In user